 Several government-funded research, development and knowledge dissemination projects to fight climate change have been completed or are underway in Québec.
 Here are some of them:

 This report outlines the changes required to achieve Québec’s targets and objectives.
-It also addresses the costs and benefits that will result for Québec society.
+It also addresses the resulting costs and benefits for Québec society.
 The report focuses on four areas to describe the economic and regulatory measures that would be needed for these changes to take place:

 The electrification of numerous energy uses;